Get the best true wireless earbuds under $100 that offer much more than their price suggests.

 One of the main premium features is background noise reduction technology.
 It does a good job for the low-frequency spectrum, but passive ambient noise isolation does most of the job.
-The latter is achieved by elongated ear tips that go deeply into your ears.
+The latter is achieved by elongated ear tips that go deep into your ears.

 Also, you can enable ambient mode to amplify your surroundings, while controls lets you perform basic commands, as well as summon preferred voice assistant.

 Check the best noise cancelling earbuds.

-These small Bluetooth earbuds come with ear fins for better stability and a solid connection strength thanks to Bluetooth 5.2.
+Small Bluetooth earbuds with a compact design come with ear fins for better stability and a solid connection strength thanks to Bluetooth 5.2.
 They even have water ingress protection, sporting an IPX5 rating.